Subscribe to our newsletter

 This article is part of the Special Issue on “The OSCE at 50: Reflections on security, cooperation and human rights”, published on a rolling basis between July and November 2025.
 The Special Issue was curated and edited by Walter Kemp and Christian Strohal, Security and Human Rights Monitor Editorial Board members and guest editors-in chief.

-Professor Fred Tanner, Ambassador (ret.) is Senior Advisor at the Center for Strategic Analysis in Vienna.
-He also serves on the Strategy and Security Policy Advisory Board of the BMLV (Austrian Federal Ministry of National Defence) Science Commission.
-Seconded by the Swiss government, Fred Tanner worked for several years at the OSCE, as Senior Adviser for the Secretary General and more recently until August 2020 for the Director of the OSCE Conflict Prevention Centre.
+Fred Tanner, Ambassador (ret.), is a Faculty Associate at the Geneva Graduate Institute’s Centre for Conflict, Development and Peacebuilding (CCDP).
+He is also a Senior Adviser at the Centre for Strategic Analysis (CSA) in Vienna.
+Having been seconded by the Swiss government, Fred worked for several years at the OSCE as a Senior Adviser to the Secretary General and for the Director of the OSCE Conflict Prevention Centre.

 DOI: 1058866/SXUL3604